thinkful-ei-armadillo/spendful/README.md

 Deployed via Now

-Special thanks to rrule and moment for doing all the complex date math and preserving our sanity (mostly)
+Special thanks to moment for doing all the complex date math and preserving our sanity (mostly)

 ## Setup